mattermost/mattermost-developer-documentation/site/content/contribute/good-decisions/fixing-pr-mistakes.md

 1. The feature introduced in the PR is handled by a feature flag
 2. The feature introduced in the PR is **not** handled by a feature flag

-For scenario 1, if it is not affecting other functionality, turn that feature flag off so the feature will be disabled.
+For scenario 1, if it's not affecting other functionality, turn that feature flag off to disable the feature.

 For scenario 2: